 A Answers (3)

-Mehmet Oz, MD, Cardiology, answeredUntil the jury sets the record straight and says with confidence that dietary soy is indeed without risk, soy should be eaten in moderation as part of a healthy plant-based diet that also includes lots of fruits, vegetables, nuts, seeds and whole grains.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredUntil the jury sets the record straight and says with confidence that dietary soy is indeed without risk, soy should be eaten in moderation as part of a healthy plant-based diet that also includes lots of fruits, vegetables, nuts, seeds and whole grains.

 Soy protein is a still a great substitute for animal protein and dairy, which is high in saturated fat.
 As a general rule, women need to consume 46 grams of protein per day, while men need to 56 (roughly 0.80 grams of good quality protein/kg body weight/day).